 What is Revision Total Knee Replacement?

-In a revision knee replacement, an existing implant that is no longer functioning correctly is removed and replaced with a new prosthesis.
-Revision surgery is more involved than the initial knee replacement because:
+In a revision knee replacement, an existing implant that is no longer functioning correctly is removed and replaced with a new prosthesis. revision total hip and knee arthroplasty is more involved than the initial knee replacement because:

 - Scar Tissue Accumulation: Scar tissue may have formed around the joint.